tatou-tatou/Themes/Stendhal/Panel/README.md

     pkill not-stat ; not-stat -<x>

-**Do not forget** to kill the *not-stat* process before calling it, else the three seconds wait will not work properly.
+**/!\ Do not forget** to kill the *not-stat* process before calling it, else the three seconds wait will not work properly.

 ##Simple music controls
 ![Label](https://raw.github.com/tatou-tatou/Themes/master/Stendhal/Previews/label-leftclick.gif)